 The Educational Visits Coordinator (EVC), Conti Moll, is there to advise other staff members and, in particular, trip organisers to help ensure that all school trips and events have been adequately planned; he or she is there to give practical guidance.
-Copies of all paperwork required to be completed, can be obtained from either the Teachers' Area or from the EVC direct.
-Copies of all paperwork should be given to the EVC, Conti Moll, which will then be centrally filed.
+Copies of all paperwork required to be completed, can be obtained from either the shared drive or from the EVC directly.
+Evaluated original copies of all paperwork should be given to the EVC, Conti Moll, which will then be centrally filed.
 The file shall be kept by the Educational Visits Coordinator.